 - Loved watching what they do on the plane.
 Kimari plays games, Shirase cries at penguin documentaries, Yuzuki naps professionally, and Hinata…is apparently studying English for her college entrance exams!
 Didn’t even notice that until I looked more closely at this screenshot.
 Still not exactly sure what Hinata’s school situation is – she’s shrouded in many mysteries.

 - Awkward photo posing.
 The girls still treat Yuzuki like she’s special sometimes, which I guess is sort of inevitable.
 We can see Yuzuki feeling slightly uncomfortable about it though – there’s always this momentary pause before she figures out what to do.
 I like Yuzuki’s dress.
-It suits her pure and refreshing aura and looks very comfortable.
+It suits her innocent and refreshing aura and looks very comfortable.

 - The anime did a good job depicting how Hinata struggles with being the one to drag everyone down.
 Since her friends discover that she has lost her passport, Hinata’s face is never shown.
 These shots, as well as the mellow music played when Hinata talks to Shirase, makes her cheery voice sound awfully wrong.